LittleTealeaf/LittleTealeaf/README.md

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=LittleTealeaf&layout=compact&theme=dark&count_private=true&hide=HTML&langs_count=10" />
 </a>

-*Note, HTML is not listed as it is over-represented via javadocs*
+*Note, HTML is not listed as it is over-represented via javadocs.
+Additionally, some programming langauges here are included, while I have not specifically used them.*